rbcysne/30DaysOfCode/README.md

 # 30DaysOfCode

-Some solutions for Hacker Rank 30 Days of Code
+Some solutions for Hacker Rank's "30 Days of Code" tutorial.